-No. 3 regional seeds 8-2 so far in NCAA Tournament openers
+Defending champ Beavers upset; No. 3s open 12-3 in regionals

 WELL, THAT’S ONE WAY TO DO IT

 Nebraska’s 8-5 win over Connecticut might have been the most unconventional of the day.
 The Cornhuskers’ pitchers allowed 19 hits and their batters struck out 16 times.
-UConn had five doubles and a homer and at least two hits in every inning through the seventh.
-The Huskers turned four double plays to neutralize all that offense.

 BIG BATS